Tips and advice on how to effectively organise and carry out strike action at your workplace.

 Our labour is the ultimate weapon that workers possess.
 Without workers bosses cannot make a profit.
 Strike action can be very powerful, but at the same time it, at the very least, reduces take home pay.
 More worryingly it may also lead to dismissal.
 Hardly, surprising therefore, that strike action is usually last resort taken of workers.

-Now, in the UK at least, the vast majority of workers have very little experience of organising or being on strike.
+Now, in the much of the west nowadays, the vast majority of workers have very little experience of organising or being on strike.
 Here are some tips if you are forced to take such action and/or you are locked out by management.

 It is vital that all those on strike are directly involved in activities either in the form of picket duty, collecting cash, speaking or touring around, making contacts, speaking at meetings etc. These activities should not be confined to strike committees or more experienced members - by involving everyone this can help prevent boredom and stop isolation and demoralisation.
 Every striker should be encouraged to take part as it gives a purpose to the strike and helps make strikers class conscious.
 The most effective and inspirational way to involve all strikers is to regularly hold mass pickets.